JusJae/CI_MS1_HomePhitness/README.md

 ### Logo and Navigation Bar

-- Featured on all five pages
-- The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, Exercises and Contact us page
+- The navbar featured on all pages is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, Exercises and Contact us page
-- It allows users to easily navigate the page
-- The link for the page the user is currently on is highlighted.
+- The link for the page the user is currently on is highlighted and bold text on active page tab.

 ![Logo and navbar]()

 ### Footer

-- Featured on all five pages
-- Consists of three separate sections: contact information, opening times, and social media links
+- Featured on all five pages and consists of Home Phitness slogan, contact onformation and social media link and copyright.

 ![Footer]()